ashrae27/cybervisionries-septembercohort/start here/START-HERE.md

 Find `## About Me` near the top, directly below the main title and the **New here?** sentence.
 Replace only the bracketed instruction paragraph under `## About Me` with at least three sentences:

 - Who are you?
+  My name is Ashley Raether
 - Why are you learning cybersecurity?
+  I am learning cybersecurity because I enjoy learning cybersecurity and learn more information about cybersecurity.
+I want to keep myself safe from bad hackers.
-- What is one learning goal for this course?
+- What is one learning goal for this course? learning how to defend myself from bad hackers

 Keep the `## About Me` heading, main title, **New here?** link, and all other README content.
 If your copy does not have an **About Me** section yet, add it in that same location, above the paragraph beginning **This repository documents**.